lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 .. figure:: /_static/portal_tut01_step02e.png
 	:name: portal_tut01_step02e

-	The color-magnitude diagrams, including the new scatter plot (right).
+	The color-magnitude diagrams, including the previously made scatter plot (left) and the heatmap (right).

 2.6.
 Interact with the plot.
 Hover over the data points with a mouse and see the x and y values appear in a pop-up window.